Descanonge/tol_colors/docs/source/colormaps.rst

 ------------

 Often it is better to use only a limited range of the rainbow colors.
-*rainbow_PuBr* avoids the white/light purple, which is useful when the lowest values (towards white) occur often in the data.
+*rainbow_PuBr* starts at purple and avoids the light purple, which is useful when the lowest values (towards white) occur often in the data.
 It is preferable to avoid mixing light purples and light blues too much for colorblind people.

 .. cmap:: rainbow_PuBr
     :alt: rainbow colormap (purple to brown)